lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 A YANG field ID for the protocol is always derived from the fid-base-type.
 Then an identity for each protocol is specified using the naming convention fid-\<\<protocol name>>-base-type.
 All possible fields for this protocol MUST derive from the protocol identity.
-The naming convention is "fid" followed by the protocol name and the field name.
+The naming convention is "fid-" followed by the protocol name and the field name.
 If a field has to be divided into sub-fields, the field identity serves as a base.

 The full field-id definition is found in {{annexA}}.
 A type is defined for IPv6 protocol, and each